Looking for a festive read with a touch of crime? ‘Cherringham Secret Santa’ is a fabulous Christmas mystery.

-Earlier in the year, I reviewed Dead in the Water, the first full-length novel from the authors of the Cherringham series of novellas.
-That was my first visit to Cherringham and I really enjoyed it – you can read my full review here.
-So I was happy to be sent the very festive sounding Cherringham Secret Santa for review.
+A while back, I read Dead in the Water, the first full-length novel from the authors of the Cherringham series of novellas.
+That was my first visit to Cherringham and I really enjoyed it so I was happy to be sent the very festive sounding Cherringham Secret Santa for review.

 Christmas and a crime novel didn’t initially seem like an obvious combination, but this was a really fun read.
 Obviously it helps if you already know some of the background to the Cherringham series.
 But it’s not a real problem if you haven’t read any of the other stories, as the authors quickly get you up to speed on the main characters.